Luminis-Arnhem/jmeter-websocket-samplers/README.md

     gradle assemble

 to build.
 Almost any version of gradle will do (tested with 2.2).
+If you don't have installed gradle, use the gradle wrapper:

+    ./gradlew

 Gradle can also generate IntelliJ Idea project files for you:

     gradle idea